ircdocs/modern-irc/index.md

 * [`RPL_WHOISACTUALLY`](#rplwhoisactually-338) `(338)`
 * [`RPL_WHOISSECURE`](#rplwhoissecure-671) `(671)`

+Servers typically send some of these numerics only to the client itself and to servers operators, as they contain privacy-sensitive information that should not be revealed to other users.

 Server implementers wishing to send information not covered by these numerics may send other vendor-specific numerics, such that:

 * the first and second parameters MUST be the client's nick, and the target nick, and